Pacific Beach Hit-and-Run Pedestrian Accident Raises Safety Concerns

 Pedestrians who are injured as a result of distracted or negligent driving have valid legal rights that deserve to be protected.
-At the Law Offices of Steven A. Elia, our San Diego pedestrian accident injury lawyers can help you obtain compensation for medical bills, loss of wages, pain and suffering, and other expenses/losses associated with your injuries.
+At the Elia Law Firm, our San Diego pedestrian accident injury lawyers can help you obtain compensation for medical bills, loss of wages, pain and suffering, and other expenses/losses associated with your injuries.
 To learn more about our legal rights and options so that you can make the best decision for your particular situation, please contact Steven Elia today.
 Call 619-444-2244 for a free consultation.

 Latest posts by Steven Elia (see all)